GovTechSG/govtech-free-access/home.md

 Our current decentralised approach to procuring development tools has created some challenges, including:

 - **Long procurement processes:** Without central expertise, navigating procurement can be time-consuming.
-- **Reduced productivity:** GovTechies transitioning between product teams often face delays in gaining access to new tools.
+- **Reduced productivity:** GovTechies transitioning between product teams often face delays in gaining access to  tools.
 - **Cost inefficiencies:** Decentralisation limits the benefits of bulk purchasing and other cost-saving opportunities.

 This initiative seeks to reduce these challenges, so that GovTech engineers and product teams can focus on core activities rather than navigating tool acquisition and budgeting processes.